Lacrymology/states/salt/master/doc/git.rst

 master::

-  git remote add salt-pillars git@ip-addr-of-salt-master:~git/salt-pillars.git git remote -v git push salt-pillars master:master
+  git remote add salt-pillars git@ip-addr-of-salt-master:~git/salt-pillars.git git push salt-pillars master:master

-And do the same for all 2 other repositories in their local sandbox.
+And do the same for all 2 other repositories in their local sandbox:

+- git@ip-addr-of-salt-master:~git/salt-states.git
+- git@ip-addr-of-salt-master:~git/salt-common.git